poshaughnessy/bluetooth-for-web-devs-training-2017/src/index.md

 // Length of 12 bytes
 var buffer = new ArrayBuffer(12);

-// ...Read data into the buffer... var array = new Uint8Array(buffer);
+// ...Read data into the buffer, then...

+var array = new Uint8Array(buffer);

 // Gives e.g. 255 / 0xff: